dan-wright-1/Fraud-Detection-Case/README.md

    * Accuracy, Precision, Recall, F1 Score, AUC-ROC.

-4. **Deployment:**

-   * Model was not deployed.
-A REST API is recommended for integration with transaction monitoring systems.

 ## Results and Findings

 * The XGBoost model achieved an accuracy of **97%**[verify number], a recall of **92%**[verify number], and an AUC-ROC of **0.98**[verify number].